 See the Summer Investment Selection page for the Summary of investment objective and strategy.

-The Summer Investment Selection generated a positive return for the month of 0.45%.
+The Summer Investment selection delivered a positive return of 2.03%.

 For more information on the Summer Investment Selection fund, read the latest quarterly fund update.

 This is not a recommendation to buy or sell any financial product and does not take your personal circumstances into account.
 All opinions reflect our judgement on the date of communication and may change without notice.
 Past performance is not a reliable guide to future performance.
 We recommend you take financial advice before making investment decisions.
 We have prepared this web page in good faith based on information obtained from other sources, but we do not guarantee the accuracy of that information.
 We do not make any representation or warranty (express or implied) that this web page is accurate, complete, or current and to the maximum extent permitted by law disclaim any liability for loss which may be incurred by any person relying on this web page.